ryansheehy0/Neo-C/Readme.md

 ## [Basic syntax](#neo-c)
 - Semi-colons cannot be used.
-  - They are annoying to use and the ability to place multiple statements on one line is unnecessary.
+  - They are annoying and the ability to place multiple statements on one line is unnecessary.
 - Curly brackets cannot be used and are replaced by indentations.
   - Curly brackets are unnecessary.
 When a language requires curly brackets, indentation is already used, so it might as well be enforced by the language.
 	- You can either use tab or space indentation.